 The Fund did not qualify as a regulated investment company ("RIC") under Subchapter M of Subtitle A, Chapter 1 ("Subchapter M") of the Internal Revenue Code of 1986, as amended (the "Code") for the taxable years ended October 31, 2022 and October 31, 2023.
 Therefore, the Fund's taxable income will be subject to tax at corporate rates for these years without any deduction for distributions to Shareholders.
 In addition, distributions during these taxable years generally will be taxable as ordinary income to Shareholders to the extent of the Fund's current or accumulated earnings and profits.
 If the Shareholder has held the Fund's shares for more than 60 days during the 121-day period that begins 60 days before the ex-dividend date, such dividends will generally be eligible to be treated as qualified dividend income, which is generally taxed at a maximum federal income tax rate of 20% (plus 3.8% net investment income tax for Shareholders with income in excess of certain thresholds).
 Any so-called "return of capital" dividends (dividends that are not paid from the Fund's current or accumulated earnings and profits) are generally not taxable but do reduce the Shareholder's tax basis in the Fund shares.
 The tax consequences described above will apply for the Fund's tax years ended October 31, 2022 and October 31, 2023 as well as any future year in which the Fund does not qualify as a RIC.
 The Fund intends to qualify as a RIC, effective November 1, 2023, and continue to operate as a RIC.
-If the Fund fails to qualify as a RIC for its taxable year ending October 31, 2024, it may be liable for a built-in gains tax in a future year when it does qualify as a RIC.
+If the Fund fails to qualify as a RIC.